sumanchapai/ere/README.md

 This is an event reminder CLI.
-It currently supports two calendar systems Julian (A.D) and Nepali (B.S).
+It currently supports two calendar systems Gregorian (A.D) and Nepali (B.S).

 ## Adding events